 - Presented oral argument in insurance-coverage case in which court of appeals reversed almost $400,000 judgment rendered against insurer client.
 Serpikova v.
 American Risk Insurance Company, Inc., 14-14-00859-CV (Tex.
 App.—Houston [14th Dist.]
 Dec.
 6, 2016).

 - Obtained mandamus relief from First Court of Appeals ordering severance of insurance claims from underlying liability suit.
 In re Essex Ins.
 Co., 01-16-00552-CV (Tex.
 App.—Houston [1st Dist.]
 Nov.
 8, 2016, orig. proceeding).

 - Successfully defended against opposing party’s petition for writ of mandamus in fraud lawsuit.
 In re Sunset Nursing Home, Inc., 01-15-00757-CV (Tex.
 App.—Houston [1st Dist.]
 July 23, 2015).

-- Presented opening statement and argued pretrial legal issues in jury trial involving community-association client.
+- Presented opening statement and argument pretrial legal issues in jury trial involving community-association client.

 - Presented fact witnesses and legal arguments during two-day temporary-injunction hearing.

 - Prepared and argued jury charge in federal labor-and-employment case in which Thompson Coe obtained a take-nothing judgment.

 - Obtained summary judgment under Chapter 82 of the Texas Civil Practice and Remedies Code for seller client, requiring manufacturer defendant to defend and indemnify client.

 - Drafted successful motion to dismiss for attorney clients based on Texas Rule of Civil Procedure 91a.